getify/You-Dont-Know-JS/up & going/ch2.md

 This may sound like a strange concept at first, so take a moment to ponder it.
 Not only can you pass a value (argument) *to* a function, but *a function itself can be a value* that's assigned to variables, or passed to or returned from other functions.

-As such, a function value should be thought of as an expression, much like any other value or expression:
+As such, a function value should be thought of as an expression, much like any other value or expression.

+Consider:

 ```js
 var foo = function() {